 D-704: Authorizations of Care for Children in Protective Services

-Boards must not process child care payments for children with open DFPS cases without a properly authorized DFPS Form 2054 (Service Authorization).
-Boards must inform staff members that DFPS will not authorize a backdated Form 2054, and verbal authorizations by CPS are not allowed.
+Boards must only process child care payments for children with open DFPS care with properly authorized DFPS Forms 2054 (Service Authorizations).
+Boards must inform staff members that DFPS will not authorize a backdated Form 2054, and DFPS does not allow verbal child care authorizations.

 Boards must inform child care providers not to provide CCS to any child until they receive an approved child care authorization form from a Board’s child care contractor.
 CCS provided without an approved Form 2054 will not be paid.

-For children in care without a properly authorized Form 2054, Boards must ensure that payment is not approved and that providers are not paid for services provided before appropriate staff receives an approved Form 2054 from the Board’s child care contractor.
+For DFPS children in care without a properly authorized Form 2054, Boards must ensure that payment is not approved and that providers are not paid for services provided before appropriate staff receives an approved Form 2054 from the Board’s child care contractor.

 Note: Form 2054 is approved electronically through the DFPS IMPACT system and is valid without a signature.